Art History and Archaeology

-Students with a PhD from the department go on to teaching or administrative appointments in colleges and universities; positions as curators, registrars and educators in art museums; and jobs with auction houses, arts publications and art appraisers.
+Students with a PhD from the department go on to teaching appointments in colleges and universities; positions as curators, registrars and educators in art museums and university administration; and jobs with auction houses, arts publications and art dealers.
 Students with the AM degree from the department have pursued doctoral studies at Washington University or in other PhD programs, and they have also taken a variety of positions in arts journalism, art libraries, art advising, secondary school teaching and commercial art galleries.

 Applicants for admission to the graduate program are normally expected to have completed 18 units of undergraduate study in art history.
 However, the department welcomes applications from students with less background in art history who show strong preparation in such fields as classics, history, philosophy, literature, anthropology and Asian studies.

 Requirements for the AM degree